U.S. yanking embassy staff from Cuba, warns Americans to stay away

 Cuban President Raoul Castro, in a highly unusual move, has given his personal assurance to the top American diplomat in Cuba that Havana is not orchestrating or allowing the attacks.

 In May, the U.S. expelled two Cuban diplomats on the grounds that an agreement to keep American diplomats safe had been breached.
-This week, Secretary of State Rex Tillerson met with the Cuban foreign minister in Washington for what was described as a "frank and firm" discussion of the situation.
+This week, Secretary of State Rex Tillerson met with Cuban foreign minister Bruno Rodriguez Parrilla in Washington for what was described as a "frank and firm" discussion.

+Parrilla urged Tillerson "not to politicize a matter of this nature," and "advised him not to take any hasty decisions which are not based on evidence," according to a statement from Cuba.

 Then on Friday came news of the personnel drawdown, followed by a travel warning that said U.S. employees "have been targeted in specific attacks" and "suffered significant injuries as a consequence of these attacks."